 You can follow Lucy and her Instagram diaries on: Lucy Camillas

 Real Ladies of London – Clarissa Lenherr

 London isn’t just about the buzz – there are plenty of quiet corners where I like to recharge my batteries.
 On Saturdays, I like to wander into Hampstead and take a peek inside the Catto Gallery for some serious art envy.
 My mother, aka Londoness, and I take a walk in Hampstead Heath with her dogs, and we might head over to Manna for some vegetable tempura or the Caribbean platter.
 It’s the perfect London day!
 On Sunday mornings, I like to start with the papers and an almond milk latte kick in the Chamomile Cafe, in the heart of Belsize Park.
 I follow with some restorative yoga at Triyoga in Camden or over to Fierce Grace if I need to break a sweat.
 By Sunday evening, I’m ready for another crazy week at work!

-You can follow Clarissa’s nutritional tips here on: Newtriciously You
+You can follow Clarissa’s nutritional tips here on

 Real Ladies of London – Tijan Serena